 Fermenting is also an easy way to preserve cabbage when they too many are ready to harvest at once.

 - 1-2 jalapeno or other type of chilli, finely sliced

 Combine cabbage, carrot, onion and chilli in a mixing bowl then mix though the cumin seeds and oregano.

 Sprinkle with sea salt and gently massage the vegetable mixture with clean hands for about 8 minutes or until the cabbage softens and starts to release moisture.

 Transfer the mixture to a sterilised fermenter.
 Use fermenting weights or a small sterilised glass jar filled with water to weigh the cabbage mixture below the moisture line.

-Use sterilised long utensils like tongs, to turn the mixture daily to ensure the liquid is evenly distributed.
-It will be ready to eat in 5 days, but this is affected by the weather, faster when warm and slower when it’s colder.
+Use sterilised long utensils to turn the mixture daily to ensure, this will ensure the liquid is evenly distributed.
+It should be ready to eat in 5 days, or sooner if the weather is warm and slower when it’s cold.

 Taste the Curtido to decide whether it‘s ready, it should have a pleasantly sour flavour.
 Transfer to a sterilised jar or container and keep in the fridge for up to a month.

 It’s quick, cheap and easy to make a fermenter at home, learn how to here.